jonhilgart22/terraform-aws-spotgpu/README.md

 ## Personal Notes

+There are two instancd types to try.
+The yare defined in the `variables.tf` file.

 1. This ec2 is setup with the  ~/.ssh/aws-services.pem  key.
 2. If you want to connect with vscode, find the public DNS of the ec2, and add it to the ssh configuration file (bottom left button)
-3. Sync local code to server with `rsync -avz -e "ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -i ~/.ssh/aws-services.pem" --progress . ubuntu@ec2-18-215-14-9.compute-1.amazonaws.com:~/`
+3. Sync local code to server with `rsync -avz -e "ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -i ~/.ssh/aws-services.pem" --progress . ubuntu@ec2-54-175-106-45.compute-1.amazonaws.com:~/`

+  ## Find the public DNS
+  - ` aws ec2 describe-instances `